PERTINENCE: Input-based Opportunistic Neural Network Dynamic Execution: Proposed methodology

 In this work, we focus on an input dispatcher that dynamically assigns the inputs to the most appropriate predictor for performing the task, as depicted in Fig.~\ref{fig:gen-method}.
 Depending on the desired objectives, different dynamic dispatch choices can be made.
 Identifying the optimal choice is far from trivial, especially when faced with conflicting objectives such as accuracy and computational cost.
 To effectively balance competing objectives, the selection method should incorporate a mechanism to predict the impact of each choice across multiple objectives, determining the most suitable predictor for the given input.

-The approach is composed of three steps: \begin{enumerate} \item choose an ML task (e.g., image classification) and the competing objectives determining the space to explore (e.g., accuracy and number of operations); \item in the above space, select the existing state-of-the-art (SOTA) predictors lying on the \textit{Pareto-front} (e.g., the NNs offering the best trade-offs between accuracy and number of operations for a given task); \item create an input dispatcher to opportunistically select at run-time the most suitable predictor depending on the input; \end{enumerate}
+The approach is composed of three steps: \begin{enumerate} \item choose an ML task (e.g., image classification) and the competing objectives determining the space to explore (e.g., accuracy and number of operations); \item in the above space, select the existing state-of-the-art (SOTA) predictors lying on the \textit{Pareto-front} (e.g., the NNs offering the best trade-offs between accuracy and number of operations for a given task); \item create an input dispatcher $D_{p}$ to opportunistically select at run-time the most suitable predictor depending on the input; \end{enumerate}

-Below, we apply the above methodology for the practical case of image classification through DNNs.
+In the remainder of the paper, we apply the above methodology to the practical case of image classification using DNNs.
 In this work, we use the term DNNs to refer specifically to convolutional neural networks (CNNs) and vision transformers (ViTs).
 We showcase the proposed approach with CNNs and ViTs.
+The Table~\ref{tab:nomenclature} provides the details of all the symbols and terms used in this work.